 Other games you can adapt for indoor play include throwing a very lightweight ball in a safe area for your dog to catch or fetch, provided there is nothing breakable around.

-Particularly fun if you have kids – get your dog to sit, stay (give her a human helper if she doesn’t know how to stay yet) and then go and hide.
-When you’re ready, call her to come and find you.
+Particularly fun if you have kids – get your dog to sit, stay (give them a human helper if they don’t know how to stay yet) and then go and hide.
+When you’re ready, call them to come and find you.

-When she succeeds, make sure to react super enthusiastically and reward her so she knows she did a good job and enjoys the game as much as you did!
+When they succeed, make sure to react super enthusiastically and reward them so they know they did a good job and enjoy the game as much as you did!

-Your dog’s sense of smell is incredibly stimulating for her, so let her nose do some work.
-Hide treats around your home and let her sniff them out throughout the day.
+Your dog’s sense of smell is incredibly stimulating for them, so let their nose do some work.
+Hide treats around your home and let them sniff them out throughout the day.